CheckoutFinland/psp-api/docs/README.md

 The request payload is described below, as well as the redirect and callback URL parameters.
 [JSON example payload and response](/examples#create) are available on the examples tab.

+[List providers](#list-providers) endpoint can be used to receive available payment methods without opening a new payment.

 #### Create request body

 field | info | required | description